Take note of this Trade Activity: Texas Instruments Incorporated (TXN)

-At the end of the latest market close, Texas Instruments Incorporated (TXN) was valued at $177.44.
-In that particular session, Stock kicked-off at the price of $182.05 while reaching the peak value of $182.62 and lowest value recorded on the day was $176.805.
-The stock current value is $177.57.Recently in News on November 15, 2022, Texas Instruments prices $800 million of investment grade notes.
+Let’s start up with the current stock price of Texas Instruments Incorporated (TXN), which is $175.40 to be very precise.
+The Stock rose vividly during the last session to $174.67 after opening rate of $174.42 while the lowest price it went was recorded $172.27 before closing at $172.40.Recently in News on November 15, 2022, Texas Instruments prices $800 million of investment grade notes.
 Texas Instruments Incorporated (TI) (Nasdaq: TXN) today announced the pricing of two series of senior unsecured notes for an aggregate principal amount of $800 million.
 The notes consist of the following:.
 You can read further details here

 Texas Instruments Incorporated had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $192.10 on 01/04/22, with the lowest value was $144.46 for the same time period, recorded on 07/05/22.